Oakley, California: Geography and environment

 According to reports provided by Money.com, Oakley experiences 21.16 in of annual rainfall with an average high temperature in July of 96.0 F and an average low temperature in January of 40.0 F. Oakley experiences 52% clear days throughout the year.

 Oakley's western border is California State Route 160.
 The City of Antioch adjoins Oakley on the west, the city of Brentwood adjoins Oakley on the south, and Bethel Island lies to the east.
 The Sacramento-San Joaquin Delta forms the northern boundary.
 The southwestern skyline is dominated by Mt.
 Diablo.

 Government

 The City of Oakley is a general-law city, as opposed to a charter city, formed under state legislative statutes and governed by a body of laws in the state Constitution.
 Oakley operates under a council-manager form of government.

-The Oakley City Council consists of five non-partisan council members elected "at large".
+The Oakley City Council consists of five non-partisan council members elected by district.
 Oakley's city council members are considered part-time because, aside from being council members, they have full-time jobs.
 This part-time nature of the council opens up opportunities for ordinary citizens who are working in the private sector to participate.

 At the first council meeting in December, the mayor is selected by a majority of the city council from among currently serving council members.
 At this time a vice mayor is also selected.